LiuYX-Skio/isolate_easy_pool/README.md

 # ThreadPool

-&ensp;Dart is a single threaded language that supports asynchronous programming, but if time-consuming operations are executed in the main thread, it will inevitably affect system performance.
+&ensp;&ensp;Dart is a single threaded language that supports asynchronous programming, but if time-consuming operations are executed in the main thread, it will inevitably affect system performance.
 Dart's main thread is suitable for handling shorter asynchronous tasks, while for long-running tasks, executing directly in the main